Maryland Truck Accident Lawyer

 If you are concerned about who can be held liable for your Maryland trucking accident, you should consult with an experienced attorney as soon as possible.

-Maryland truck accidents are far too common and the sad truth is the weight and size of trucks in Maryland contribute to the increasing fatality rates of individuals operating passenger cars.
+Maryland truck accidents are far too common, and the sad truth is the weight and size of trucks in Maryland contribute to the increasing fatality rates of individuals operating passenger cars.
+According to the National Highway Traffic Safety Administration, there were 54 fatal crashes in Maryland last year involving large trucks.

 Most large and commercial trucks weigh between 20,000 to 80,000 pounds whereas passenger vehicles usually weigh less than 2000 pounds.
 This is a major factor when it comes to injuries and loss of life for individuals involved in a truck accident.